Duan-JM/awesome-papers-fewshot/REMAIN_SORTED_PAPER.md

 - [ ] [arXiv 2020] Few-Shot Open-Set Recognition using Meta-Learning
 - [ ] [arXiv 2020] Large Margin Mechanism and Pseudo Query Set on Cross-Domain Few-Shot Learning
 - [ ] [arXiv 2020] M3P: Learning Universal Representations via Multitask Multilingual Multimodal Pre-training
+- [ ] [arXiv 2020] Few-Shot Open-Set Recognition using Meta-Learning

+**Uncertainty**
+- [ ] [arXiv 2020] Calibrated neighborhood aware confidence measure for deep metric learning
+    * The approach approximates the distribution of data points for each class using a Gaussian kernel smoothing function.
+    * They sperate the uncertainty measure methods into three branches Calibration on the held-out validation data, Bayesian approximation / Support set based uncertainnty estimation
+    * The gt used for uncertainty is measured by eucildean distances and I doublt the uncertainty measured by eucildean in high dimensional spaces is accurate.

 **Application**
 - [x] [arXiv 2019] Learning Predicates as Functions to Enable Few-shot Scene Graph Prediction